Red-Hammer/most-starred-python-repos/README.md

 ### Database Setup:

-- To initialize your local SQLite db, run `flask db init`
-- Then to get the database up to the current version, run `flask db upgrade`
+- To get the database initialized and up to the current version, run `flask db upgrade` in your terminal.

 ### Running the Application